aelkayesh/sdc_p2/README.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

+After visualizing the data set , I found that some labels have more images than the others (2200 images for the highest one vs 200 images for the lowest one), I used an image transformation lib to randomly generate a transformed image out of the original one and add it to the data set.
+For each label, I calcualte the number of transformations that should be applied on it based on how far it is from the label with max frequency, for example, if the 20 km speed limit sign has 2000 images and turn right has just 200, for each images in the turn right sign, I makde 10 transformations and add it to the training set.

-As a first step, I decided to convert the images to grayscale because it's easier to manipulate 1 channel than the three RGB channels.
+I decided to convert the images to grayscale because it's easier to manipulate one channel than the three RGB channels.

 Before normalization I tried adding a mask to give higher weights to the pixles in the center and the weights gradually decrease as we approache the edges.
 I think I need to work on the mask a bit more later, for the moment, I disabled it.
 The reason for thinking about a mask here, is that I noticed that in the training set, the traffic signs does not fill the whole 32x32 images, the sign itself is in the center but it does not fill the whole image, so it's good to get rid of the surroundings.